ansible/ansible/docs/docsite/rst/windows_setup.rst

 * A WinRM listener should be created and activated.
 More details for this can be found below.

 ..
-Note:: While these are the base requirement, some Ansible modules have
+Note:: While these are the base requirements for Ansible connectivity, some Ansible
-    additional requirements, such as a newer OS or the latest PowerShell version.
+    modules have additional requirements, such as a newer OS or PowerShell version.
 Please consult the module's documentation page to determine whether a host meets those requirements.